Domhubb/CSN150-Documentation-Template/README.md

 ## Problems
 1. First problem I had is that I was on the wrong serial, I just changed the port and it fixed that issue.

+2. Second problem I had was with connecting to the wifi, problem was mitagated but not removed by changing hotspot to 4G instead of 5G

+3. The third is when I tried to add the indicator lights to blink untill it successfully connected to the internet.